Lambek pregroups are Frobenius spiders in preorders: Introduction

 Special Frobenius algebras, lovingly nicknamed \emph{spiders}\/ due to their characteristic normal form \eqref{eq:spider}, are frequently encountered on a wide swath of categorical applications, from topological quantum field theories, through group representations and linear algebra, to computability and complexity \cite{PavlovicD:MSCS13,KockJ:frobenius,PavlovicD:IC12,PavlovicD:MonCom,PavlovicD:MonCom3,StreetR:Frobenius}.
 Pregroups are, on the other hand, the algebraic structure underlying modern categorial grammars \cite{Lambek-Casadio:four,LambekJ:pregroups,LambekJ:grammar97,PrellerA:linear}.
 Pregroups and spiders have been used together in computational linguistics, one for presenting the syntax, the other for assigning the vector space semantics \cite{Mehrnoosh-Moortgat:parasitic,Mehrnoosh:word-one,Mehrnoosh:word-two}.
 The string diagram notation has been instrumental in combining these two structures of disjoint origins, at different levels of language modeling, to open an alley towards reconciling the two leading paradigms of natural language processing, the distributional and the compositional \cite{LewisM:transl,Coecke-Martha-Marsden,CoeckeB:discocat,Heunen-Sadrzadeh}.

 Lambek's \emph{Switching Lemma} \cite[Prop.~2]{LambekJ:grammar97} says that any sequent in a \emph{free}\/ pregroup can be normalized to a form where all contraction steps precede all expansion steps.
-It was proved inductively, as the form of cut elimination supported the free pregroup sequents \cite[Ch.~27]{LambekJ:word-sentence}.
-It was and named the \emph{"Switching Lemma"}\/ in Buszkowski's expositions of his decision procedure \cite{BuszkowskiW:synthese07}, and of the equivalence with the context-free languages \cite{Buszkowski-Moroz:CFL}.
-The method of cut elimination was introduced in Gengtzen's seminal \cite{GentzenG:seq}, and remained one of the central concepts of sequent calculi.
+It was proved inductively, as a form of cut elimination supported by the free pregroup sequents \cite[Ch.~27]{LambekJ:word-sentence}.
+The name \emph{"Switching Lemma"}\/ was introduced in Buszkowski's expositions of his decision procedure for the pregroup sequent calculus \cite{BuszkowskiW:synthese07}, and of the equivalence of pregroups and context-free languages \cite{Buszkowski-Moroz:CFL}.
+The general method of cut elimination was introduced in Gentzen's seminal paper \cite{GentzenG:seq}, and remained one of the central concepts of sequent calculi.